jinhkim/qmk_firmware/keyboards/gray_studio/space65/keymaps/my_space/readme.md

-# The default keymap for space65
+# My keymap for space65